 Law Dayabhaga School of Hindu Law Mitakshara School of Hindu Law Applicable to Rules of Dayabhaga school prevails in the State of West Bengal and Assam Rules of Mitakshara school prevail over rest of India.
-Features Interest in property As per this thought, a son acquires interest in ancestral property only after the death of his As per this thought, a son acquires interest in ancestral property as soon as he is born. father.
-Taxpoint: A son acquires an equal interest in Taxpoint: A son does not acquire interest in the ancestral property mere by birth. the ancestral property with his father mere by birth.
+Features Interest in property As per this thought, a son acquires interest in ancestral property only after the death of his father.
+As per this thought, a son acquires interest in ancestral property as soon as he is born. father.
+Taxpoint: A son does not acquire interest in the ancestral property mere by birth.
+Taxpoint : A son acquires an equal interest in the ancestral property with his father mere by birth.
 Right to claim partition Since son has no interest in ancestral property, he cannot claim partition till his father is alive.
-Since son acquires interest in ancestral property by his birth, therefore he can claim partition at Taxpoint: Father enjoys an absolute right to dispose of the property of the family. any time.
+Since son acquires interest in ancestral property by his birth, therefore he can claim partition at Taxpoint : Father enjoys an absolute right to dispose of the property of the family. any time.
 Fluctuation in coparcenary interest The coparcenary interest does not fluctuate on every birth or death of a male member.
 It fluctuates only on death of the father.
 The coparcenary interest fluctuates on every birth or death of a male member.
+II by birth become a coparcener in her own rig hughter (in the same manner as the son) of a ht.
+The female heir can demand the partition of